 If your child has a medical condition you need to inform the school’s principal and your child’s teacher.
-In particular, the school needs to know if your child has any serious medical conditions like epilepsy, haemophilia, asthma, diabetes or severe allergic reactions.
+In particular, the school needs to know if your child has any serious medical conditions such as:

-It is important to keep information about your child’s medical conditions up-to-date.
-If there is a change in your child’s care plan or medication, you should contact the school either by phone or in person.
+To make sure the plan is effective, it is important to keep information about your child’s medical conditions up-to-date.
+If there is a change in your child’s care plan or medication, you should advise the school as soon as possible, either by phone, in writing or in person.

-If your child needs to take medication during school hours you should talk with their teacher about necessary arrangements and provide written instructions for storing and administering the medication.
+If your child needs to take medication during school hours please talk with their teacher about necessary arrangements and provide written instructions for storing and administering the medication.

-You may also need to provide this information again when your child attends school excursions or camps.
+You may also need to provide this information again when your child goes on school excursions or attends school camps.

 It’s also a good idea to consider having your child wear a medical alert bracelet as these provide essential information in times of emergency.